This is it! The epic showdown between the Saviors and the Bregan Daerth. All during a massive mutiny on a burning pirate ship.

 Eragon is in way over his head all by himself on the wheel deck.
 The Nimblewright has severely wounded him and he is out of options.
 In a panic, he considers jumping off the boat and into the harbor, despite being unable to swim.
 In a desperate move, Eragon runs to the edge and jumps off while slinging his grappling hook to grab the railing.
 His aim is true, and before the dragonborn drowns in the drink, the hook pulls tight, and the thief rappels down to the lower deck, crashing through a window into the Captain’s Quarters.
 He spent a round recuperating with a refreshing healing draught and then he did what rogues do best.
 He looted the place clean, grabbing some very valuable baubles and even finding the Captain’s precious spellbook.
 If Riandon survives, he’ll be very happy.

 However, the odds of this are getting slimmer and slimmer.
 Riandon is the only party member still fighting on the deck and he is surrounded by angry pirates.
 He casts Thunderwave on the group pressing in on him, killing one outright and knocking another over the bow into the foaming headwater where he was crushed by the keel of the ship.
-With this slight respite, he planned to focus his attention on the figurehead.
+With this slight respite, he planned to focus his attention on the figurehead because he thought that it powered the ship.
+He’s half right.
 But then the Captain called upon all his demonic forces and summoned forth a Shadow Demon.

 This was the first true summoning witnessed by the party.
 A black, empty void opened in mid-air before the Captain’s feet.
 Out of it rose a terrifying aberration.
 A creature of smoke and shadow and darkness.
 A phantasm of nothingness.
 A visage of death.
 With cold, steely purpose, it glided menacingly across the deck, right through one of the masts, straight toward Riandon, who is about to be in the fight of his life.
 To make matters worse, the Captain also casts Witch Bolt, another previously unseen spell, that creates a tether between Riandon and the evil Captain, sapping the health from our good wizard each round.